Mov305/To-do-list/README.md

 # ToDo list

-Awesome ToDo list, Add your Takes and remove them if you like
+Awesome ToDo list, Add your tasks and remove them if you like, and keep all your tasks saved into the local storage.
+Built with javascript, css, html, and webpack

 ## Live Demo